-In the message Paul preached, circumcision was no longer valid (Gal.
-5:1 - 4) -- for the gathering of kingdom saints it WAS (the agreement about circumcision in Acts fifteen did not affect the JEWS gathered there -- Acts 21:20 - 25).
-Paul's message was, "we are not under Law" (Rom.
-6:14, 15) -- THEY were all "zealous of the Law" (Acts 21:20.
-Compare James 2:8 - 12, written specifically to the "twelve tribes," and Rev. 12:17; 15:3).
-Paul's message was that the ceremonial law had been superceded by a spiritual program (Gal.
-4:9 - 11) -- THEY were still offering sacrifices in the temple.
+- In the message Paul preached, circumcision was no longer valid (Gal.
+5:1 4).
+For the gathering of kingdom saints it continued as a part of their program (the agreement about circumcision in Acts fifteen did not affect the Jews present -- Acts 21:20 25). - Paul's message was, "we are not under Law" (Rom.
+6:14, 15).
+They were all "zealous of the Law" (Acts 21:20.
+Compare James 2:8 12, written specifically to the "twelve tribes," and Rev. 12:17; 15:3). - Paul's message was that the ceremonial law had been superceded by a spiritual program (Gal.
+4:9 11).
+They were still offering sacrifices in the temple.

-Paul's agreement to go along with the sacrifices (Acts 21:23 - 26) was not intended as a disclaimer or refutation of what he had taught concerning the Gentiles (and Jews saved under his ministry).
-It was, rather, a recognition that the Gospel of the Circumcision was from God -- for the Israel of God -- which was, at first, centered largely in Jerusalem.
+Paul's agreement to condone, and even participate in, the sacrifices (Acts 21:23 - 26) was not intended as a disclaimer or refutation of what he had taught concerning the Gentiles (and Jews saved under his ministry).
+It was a recognition that the Gospel of the Circumcision, for these kingdom saints, was from God -- for the Israel of God was, at first, centered largely in Jerusalem.

-It was late in time for such a move, however, for many of the kingdom saints had died, replaced by Jews saved after the Body began (and hence in the Body for sure), and the rest would soon be gone also.
+However it was late in time for Paul to publicly endorse this transitional program, for many of the kingdom saints had died, replaced by Jews saved after the Body began (and hence obviously in the Body of Christ), and the rest would soon be gone also.
 God tried to prevent this untimely endorsement of a passing program by discouraging Paul from going to Jerusalem.
-When he went anyway, God intervened and prevented the completion of Paul's participation in the sacrifices, laying the emphasis on Paul's ministry to the Gentiles!
+When he went anyway, God intervened and prevented the completion of Paul's participation in the sacrifices, placing the emphasis on Paul's ministry to the Gentiles!
 (Acts 21:28; 22:21, 22).